 This is where execution comes into play.
 Execution isn’t something that just happens.
-It takes effort, it takes thought, and it takes planning.
+It takes effort; it takes thought, and it takes planning.
 But just because it isn’t easy, doesn’t mean it isn’t possible or worthwhile.

 What Is Execution?

 However, this balance cannot be created in silos, with half of the organization concentrating on business as usual and the other half working towards innovation.
-The entire organization needs to be committed to execution of both innovation and core operations.
+The entire organization needs to be committed to the execution of both innovation and core operations.
 If it isn’t, innovation’s Law of Culture goes out the window.

 It is also essential to understand that without execution, innovation flounders.
 Even if leadership supports innovation, the organization’s culture nurtures it, resources are committed towards it, the business is patient with its development, executives have created a strong process for it, and a big goal has been set, if the innovation is not executed it won’t come to fruition.
 It’s just that simple.